Joe Tryon-Shoyinka

-Joe Tryon-Shoyinka (born April 30, 1999) is an American football outside linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Washington and was drafted by the Buccaneers in the first round of the 2021 NFL Draft.
+Joe Tryon-Shoyinka (born April 30, 1999) is an American professional football defensive end for the Chicago Bears of the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the Tampa Bay Buccaneers in the first round of the 2021 NFL draft.

-Early life and high school
+Early life

-Tryon-Shoyinka grew up in Renton, Washington and attended Hazen High School, where he played baseball, basketball and football.
+Tryon-Shoyinka was born in Seattle and grew up in nearby Renton, Washington and attended Hazen High School, where he played baseball, basketball and football.
 As a senior, he was named regional defensive lineman of the year by The Seattle Times.
-Tryon-Shoyinka originally committed to play college football at Washington State but changed it to attend the University of Washington.
+A 3-star defensive end recruit, Tryon-Shoyinka originally committed to play college football at Washington State but changed it to attend the University of Washington over offers from Eastern Washington, Oregon, and Utah.

 College career

 Tryon-Shoyinka redshirted his true freshman season at the University of Washington.
 As a redshirt freshman, he played in 12 games with 20 tackles, two tackles for loss and one sack.
 Tryon-Shoyinka made 41 tackles with 12.5 tackles for loss and eight sacks in his redshirt sophomore season and was named second-team All-Pac-12 Conference.
-Following the Pac-12's original announcement that they would postpone the 2020 season due to the COVID-19 pandemic, Tryon-Shoyinka announced that he would prepare for the 2021 NFL Draft.
+Following the Pac-12's original announcement that they would postpone the 2020 season due to the COVID-19 pandemic, Tryon-Shoyinka announced that he would prepare for the 2021 NFL draft.

 Professional career

+Tampa Bay Buccaneers

-Tryon-Shoyinka was selected in the first round (32nd overall) of the 2021 NFL Draft by the defending Super Bowl champion Tampa Bay Buccaneers.
+Tryon-Shoyinka was selected in the first round (32nd overall) of the 2021 NFL draft by the defending Super Bowl champion Tampa Bay Buccaneers.
 He signed his four-year rookie contract, worth $11 million, on June 22, 2021.

+On April 30, 2024, the Buccaneers declined the fifth-year option on Tryon-Shoyinka's contract, making him a free agent after the 2024 season.

+Cleveland Browns

+On March 12, 2025, Tryon-Shoyinka agreed to terms with the Cleveland Browns on a one-year, $4.75 million contract.
+He made eight appearances for Cleveland, recording nine combined tackles.

+Chicago Bears

+On November 4, 2025, Tryon-Shoyinka was traded along with a seventh-round pick in 2026 to the Chicago Bears in exchange for a sixth-round pick in 2026.